 Each of our markets is highly competitive.
 Many of our competitors have, and potential competitors could have, greater name recognition, a larger installed base of products, more extensive engineering, manufacturing, marketing and distribution capabilities and greater financial, technological and personnel resources.
 New or existing competitors may also develop new technologies that could adversely affect the demand for our products and services.
 We have been experiencing increased competition for some of our key products.
 Furthermore, some of our patents have or are expiring, which could open up further competition.
 Additionally, some of our customers have been developing competing products or electing to vertically integrate and replace our products with their own.
-For example, Airbus is providing a wireless product, FOMAX, which competes directly with Teledyne Controls hardware and services.
+For example, the aircraft connectivity solutions provided by our Teledyne Controls business is seeing increased competition from new entrants and original equipment manufacturers.
 Furthermore, Boeing has announced a vertical integration program, which includes avionics.
 Lastly, some of our products face increasing competition from alternative technologies.